 ENVS 340.
 Quantitative Environmental Methods & Models (with lab).
-4 Hours.
+1 to 3 Hours.

 Develop quantitative and environmental literacy by analyzing real-world environmental situations and problems with the use of mathematics and statistics.
 Students will learn how to use dynamic systems models and geographical information systems to gain insight into natural and social processes relevant to environmental issues and policy decisions.